matloff/R-vs.-Python-for-Data-Science/README.md

 comes from setting certain image-smoothing ops, which easily could be implemented in R's [Keras](https://keras.rstudio.com/) wrapper, and for that matter, a pure-R version of TensorFlow could be developed.
-Meanwhile, I would claim that R's package availabity for random forests and gradient boosting are outstandng.
+Meanwhile, I would claim that R's package availability for random forests and gradient boosting are outstanding.

 ## Statisical correctness